InvestCorp appoints Christine Sika Osei as Assistant Vice President - Investor Relations and Marketing

 Source: InvestCorp

-InvestCorp Asset Management Limited (InvestCorp), has announced the appointment of Christine Sika Osei as the new Assistant Vice President of the Investor Relations and Marketing Department.
+InvestCorp Asset Management Limited (InvestCorp), has announced the appointment of Christine Sika Osei as Assistant Vice President, Investor Relations and Marketing.

 With over 12 years’ experience in media communication, advertising and brand development, she will provide leadership in the development of strategic partner relationships and develop marketing strategy for corporate identity and brand management in line with the Firm’s objectives.